2021 Democratic National Committee chairmanship election: Results

 The DNC elected Gretchen Whitmer, Tammy Duckworth, and Filemon Vela as vice-chairs and Keisha Lance Bottoms as vice-chair of civic engagement and voter protection.
 Later, in 2022, the DNC unanimously voted to add Henry R. Muñoz III as a 4th vice chair.

-Reform proposals
+Structural reform proposals

 In 2020, 41 DNC members wrote a letter to Biden asking the DNC to make a series of reforms, including publicizing the list of DNC members, publicizing DNC votes & resolutions, reducing the number and power of the 75 at-large DNC members, and changing the election of these members from a slate election (yes/no vote on each slate) to a candidate election (yes/no on each candidate).
 In 2021, before voting on the leadership slate, the DNC voted on the rules of the election, with 318 voting for, 15 against, and 11 abstaining.
 One "no" voter on the leadership slate opposed the election of leaders as a slate, rather than individual candidates.